cpanican/capstone/ml/README.md

 ## Installation

 `requirements.txt` specifies the required packages needed to run this project.
-To install these packages, you must have **pip** installed on your machine.
+To install these packages, you must have **pip3** installed on your machine.

 ```bash
 pip3 install -r requirements.txt